ethereum/ethereum-org/views/content/greeter.md

         }
     })

+You have now compiled your code and made it available to Geth.
+Now you need to get it ready for deployment.

 #### Using Remix

 If you don't have Solc installed, you can simply use the online IDE.
 Copy the source code (at the top of this page) to [Remix](https://remix.ethereum.org) and it should automatically compile your code.
 You can safely ignore any yellow warning boxes on the right plane.

-To access the compiled code, ensure that the dropdown menu on the right pane has `greeter` selected.
+To access the compiled code, ensure that the dropdown menu on the right pane has `Greeter` selected.
 Then click on the **Details** button directly to the right of the dropdown.
 In the popup, scroll down and copy all the code in the **WEB3DEPLOY** textbox.

-Create a temporary text file on your computer and paste that code.
+Create greeter.js on your computer and paste that code.
 Make sure to change the first line to look like the following:

-    var _greeting = "Hello World!"
+    var _greeting = "Hello World!";

-Now you can paste the resulting text on your geth window, or import the file with `loadScript("yourFilename.js")`.
+And paste the resulting text after the above line.

+### Deploy your contract

+Now, we have greeter.js ready to deploy, import the file with `loadScript("/path/to/greeter.js")`.
 Wait up to thirty seconds and you'll see a message like this:

     Contract mined! address: 0xdaa24d02bad7e9d6a80106db164bad9399a0423e

 You may have to "unlock" the account that is sending the transaction using the password you picked in the beginning, because you need to pay for the gas costs to deploying your contract: e.g. `personal.unlockAccount(web3.eth.accounts[0], "yourPassword")`.

 This contract is estimated to need ~180 thousand gas to deploy (according to the [online solidity compiler](http://remix.ethereum.org)), at the time of writing, gas on the test net is priced at 20 gwei ([equal to( 20000000000 wei, or  0.00000002 ether](http://ether.fund/tool/converter#v=20&u=Gwei)) per unit of gas.
-There are many useful stats, including the latest gas prices [at the network stats page](https://stats.ethdev.com).
+There are many useful stats, including the latest gas prices [at the network stats page](https://ethstats.net).

 **Notice that the cost is not paid to the [ethereum developers](../foundation), instead it goes to the _Miners_, those peers whose computers are working to find new blocks and keep the network secure.
 Gas price is set by the market of the current supply and demand of computation.
 If the gas prices are too high, you can become a miner and lower your asking price.**